Being a faithful financial steward is core to following Jesus

 For from him and to him and through him are all things.
 To him be glory forever. – Romans 11:36

-Christian financial stewardship means our money is be seen as being God’s money.
-It is from God and, as disciples, we should use it for God’s purposes and glory.
+Christian financial stewardship means our money is seen as being God’s money.
+It is from God, and as disciples, we should use it for God’s purposes and glory.
 We did not receive God’s grace so that we might own more, or take the credit for God’s work.
-All things are from him and to him.
-So, we will not be able to live for Jesus without understanding and committing to a life of stewardship – using God’s gifts for God’s glory.
-This is a core concept that has a primary connection to our thinking about money.
+Since all things are from him and to him, we will not be able to live for Jesus without understanding and committing to a life of stewardship.
+Using God’s gifts for God’s glory is a core concept that has a primary connection to our thinking about money.

 Stewardship means everything belongs to God

-From the first verse in the Bible we see the foundation for stewardship, In the beginning, God created the heavens and the earth.”
-(Genesis 1:1) This is all we should need.
+From the first verse in the Bible, we see the foundation for stewardship; In the beginning, God created the heavens and the earth.”
+(Genesis 1:1) This verse is all we should need.
 God created everything that exists and, as creator, owns everything that exists.
 And he has never relinquished that ownership.
 So, from the beginning of the Bible until the end, we know that God reigns:

 Behold, to the Lord your God belong heaven and the heavens of heavens, the earth with all that is in it. – Deuteronomy 10:14